osu-cs290-sp19/final-project-dogescript/README.md

 ### Joey Didner

-* Handlebars Page to show all possible options for when to take classes
+* Handlebars Page to show what classes need to be taken including prereqs
-* Handlebars Page to view saved possibilities (should be same as above, just different server.js routing)
 * CSS styling

 ### Max Okazaki